chrisnoonan98675/site/xl-release/how-to/api-and-scripting-overview.markdown

 In fact, the JIRA and Jenkins tasks and most other standard tasks in XL Release are plugin tasks.

 As Script tasks, Plugin tasks are written in Jython and have access to the XL Release API.
 Plugins are installed on the XL Release server.

-See the [Plugin Manual](/xl-release/4.5.x/plugin_manual.html) on how to create them.